How to Become a Book Cover Designer: the Master Guide

 While you are free to control your own schedule and work environment, beginning your career as a freelancer will mean having to work extra-long hours and balancing several jobs at a time in order to make sure you get (and retain) clients.
 While this gets better over time, starting off will require a lot of hard work.

-How to become a book cover designer
+How to become a book cover designer in 5 steps

 Below we see the subjects that our book designers have studied at university: